-It feels like everyone is an “influencer” these days, am I right?
-To set yourself apart and ensure you build a valuable brand, you need to take a few steps to tap into your personal story and learn the fundamentals of digital marketing.
-Read on for 5 ways to market yourself & build your online presence.
+To set yourself apart from other online business owners and brands, there are a few steps to tap into your personal story and learn the fundamentals of digital marketing.
+Read on for 5 ways to build your online presence & market yourself.

 1. Tap into your personal story

-One of my favorite parts of our most recent podcast episode with Lissette Calveiro was our conversation around bringing our personal story into our personal brand.
+In Episode 50 with Lissette Calveiro, we talked about how our personal story could (and should) be brought into our personal brand.
 As women of color, we often struggle in recognizing our value and worth.
-The first step in developing our personal brand has to be rooted in getting rid of this belief.
+The first step in developing our personal brand has to be rooted in unraveling this belief.
 If you are a woman of color and feel like this, know that you are not alone; this is imposter syndrome.

 Your brand is tied to your personal story

 We must believe that our brand or business is tied to our personal story.
 And since our story is only ours, there is no way that any two businesses or brands can be identical!
+We love Episode 88 with Nadia de Ala and Allison Carpio, who talk about how they’ve built confidence in fully owning their personal story in their business.
 Some methods to tap into your personal story include:

 - Creative writing